emmekappaa/HideFromAI/README.md

 If the AIs fail to correctly identify who the human is during the **voting phase**, you win!

+## 🧪 About This Project

+This app was developed **solely as a learning exercise** — a way to become more familiar with **Swift**, **SwiftUI**, and the iOS development workflow.

+> It’s essentially a training ground to explore app building, test ideas, and gain hands-on experience.

 ## 🛠 Setup

 ### 1. Configure Your API Key